wchesley/notebook/Security/ThreatLocker/README.md

 When ringfencing a new application, place the ringfence into monitor only mode for at least a week, then review any blocks and allow accordingly.

+Realtime unified audit (Ran from threatlocker agent on users machine), while it provides a great place to view actively blocked files, in real-time vs the 5min delay for web portal's unified audit, has one major drawback.
+You can only view blocked files as they apply to your current user context.
+If two users are logged into a machine, user A and user B, if user A views their 'Real Time Unified Audit' they will not see any threatlocker actions taken against User B. Per Say user A is a tech assisting User B, any action performed by User B will not appear in real time unified audit as viewed by user A.

 ### Migrate ThreatLocker to new machine - Cloned machine

 When cloning an old machine to a new machine with ThreatLocker installed there are a few things to do before cloning the machine.